PSM Madiun

-Perserikatan Sepakbola Madiun (commonly known as PSM Madiun) is an Indonesian football club based in Madiun, East Java.
-They currently plays in Liga 3.
+Persatuan Sepakbola Madiun (commonly known as PSM Madiun) is an Indonesian football club based in Madiun, East Java.
+They currently plays in Liga 4 and their homebase is Wilis Stadium.

 History

 The club was founded in 1929 under as Madioensche Voetbal Bond (MVB).
-On April 19, 1930, MVB and seven other clubs established the Persatoean Sepak Raga Seloeroeh Indonesia (Football Association of Indonesia).
+On 19 April 1930, MVB and seven other clubs established the Persatoean Sepak Raga Seloeroeh Indonesia (Football Association of Indonesia).

+On 6 February 2025, PSM Madiun was relegated to Liga 4 after 5-0 defeat against Perserang Serang.